maxcrossan/yii_ip_blocker/README.md

 IP Blocker Component for Yii
 ============================

-Will block and logout any users not listed in a whitelist
+This will block and logout any users with IP addresses not listed in the whitelist

 ## Installation